-Things seemed kinda lonely right from the start as I left Y behind on the platform of Lagos.
-It took a bit of a search to finally find my Airbnb apartment (such small signs~) and my lovely host Dina would be a wealth of useful information later on, but right that afternoon she was suffering a massive toothache and departed quite quickly to get to a dentist.
+Things seemed kinda lonely right from the start as I left Y behind on the platform of Lagos, and it was a bit of a bumpy start as it took a bit of a search for me to finally find my Airbnb apartment (such small signage argh~).
+My lovely host Dina would be a wealth of useful information later on, but right that afternoon she was suffering a massive toothache and departed quite quickly to get to a dentist.
 Since I was the first guest to arrive that day, the house was completely empty once she left.

-I did come across some interesting things when wandering around, and had a merry time eating ice cream on my own.
+I did come across some interesting things while wandering around, and had a merry time eating a ton of ice cream on my own.

-It turns out this tiny town was the perfect segue back into going solo, and before I returned to the buzz that would be my next stop Porto.
-Tavira might be less well known compared to all the other places on my itinerary, but you know how when your friends rave about the place, you kinda have to check it out just to see if they were right?
-I’m glad I did, because Julika was definitely right about this place.
+This tiny town turned out to be the perfect segue into adjusting back to the solo travel life, and a nice breather before I returned to the buzz that would be my next stop Porto.
+Tavira might be less well known compared to all the other places on my itinerary, but when your friends rave about the place, you just have to check it out for yourself to see if they are right – Thanks again Julika because you were definitely right about this place.

 And as solo travels go, I wasn’t alone for too long – while sketching out on my balcony during sunset, I met my newly arrived neighbour, dutch lady V, who just finished attending a conference nearby and was on her own for a day or two before returning home to Amsterdam.